gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 SHOW TABLES;
 ```

-> **What you should see:** All five table names — no `CREATE TABLE` statements needed.
-The Hive Metastore preserved the DDL across the session restart.
+> **What you should see:** All five table names — no `CREATE TABLE` statements needed, and no `CREATE CATALOG` either.
+Because this platform uses a file-based catalog store, both the catalog registration and the table DDL survived the session restart intact.
 From this point on, every SQL statement in this workshop assumes the Hive catalog and `fraud_detection` database are active.

 ---